-From Porta Susa rail station one can take tram 10 in the direction of Settembrini.
+From Porta Susa rail station take tram 10 in the direction of Settembrini.
 Get off at stop Sebastopoli or Filadelfia.

-From Lingotto rail station (which lies south of the stadium) one can take bus 14.
+From Lingotto rail station (which lies south of the stadium) you can take bus 14.
 From eastern and western parts of the city bus 17.

 Address: Via Filadelfia 88, 10137 Torino